Head Coach Mary Schindler

 Hailey Roberts continued her domination of the league as Schindler’s star made history once again as a junior by taking over the school record in kills.
 Under Schindler’s guidance, Roberts also was an All-American for the third straight season and the D2CCA National Player of the Year.
 Joining Roberts with the accolades was Jordyn Keamo, who was an all-region and honorable mention AVCA All-America selection as well as the Lone Star Conference Setter of the Year.

-After the first 12 seasons of her career, Schindler has compiled a 234-148 overall record with the TexAnns, having made the Lone Star Conference Championship Tournament in 10 of her 12 years - including seven straight postseason berths and one tournament championship in 2014, which came on the strength of two incredible fifth-set rallies over West Texas A&M and Angelo State.
-She also led Tarleton to its first two NCAA tournament appearances in 2014 and 2015.
+After the first 13 seasons of her career, Schindler has compiled a 263-154 overall record with the TexAnns, having made the Lone Star Conference Championship Tournament in 11 of her 13 years - including eight straight postseason berths and two tournament championships, the first of which came on the strength of two incredible fifth-set rallies over West Texas A&M and Angelo State.
+She also led Tarleton to its first four NCAA tournament appearances from 2014-17.

 In 2012, Schindler led her TexAnns to then-new heights - including the best record in school history at 23-9, the highest regular season finish in Lone Star Conference play (3rd) and the first ever regional rankings as Tarleton debuted at No. 9 in the final poll of the regular season.
 Tarleton qualified for the LSC Championship Tournament for the seventh time in school history and sixth time under Schindler.
 The TexAnns advanced to the LSC Semifinals for the third consecutive season.